Overview

 on our servers for you to access at any time through a single endpoint.

-Query for Documents using the API
+Query for Patient Data using the API

-medical.document-conversion webhook - see the respective section on the webhooks page
+network-query.lab) - see the webhooks

-for more details.If you don’t have webhooks integrated, you can use the Get Document Query Status endpoint to check the status of the query.
+more details.If you don’t have webhooks integrated, you can use the

-Query for Documents using the Dashboard
+Query for Patient Data using the Dashboard

 - On the